Xaegir/temp-website/xaegir/content/english/_index.md

     title: Keep Up With The Latest Web 3.0 Developments
     content: There is a lot of uncertainty and scepticism associated with Web3 at the moment, which is why we strongly believe in doing our own research.
-XAEGIR has a fantastic Editorial team dedicated to producing unbiased articles and research on the current projects in the space.
+XAEGIR has a fantastic team dedicated to producing unbiased articles and research on the current projects in the space.
     button:
       enable: true
       label: Insights